Graduate portrait: Mobility Science course

-Martin Grolimund completed the degree programme in Transportation Systems at the ZHAW School of Engineering.
+Martin Grolimund completed the degree programme in Mobility Science at the ZHAW School of Engineering.
 Today, he coordinates various construction sites for the SBB throughout eastern Switzerland.
 The key aspects of his work are optimum timing and maximum security.

 Helping to actively shape the future of mobility in a way that is relevant to society motivated me to opt for this degree programme and still drives me today.

-Martin Grolimund, graduate in Transportation Systems and execution project manager at SBB Infrastructure
+Martin Grolimund, graduate in Mobility Science and execution project manager at SBB Infrastructure

 Today, Martin Grolimund works as an execution project manager at SBB Infrastructure in Winterthur.
 In this function, he coordinates the work on several building sites in eastern Switzerland.
 "I particularly like seeing the progress made at the actual construction sites.
 I then always obtain direct feedback as to whether the implementation is proceeding as I imagined it would," says Grolimund.
 He spends about half his working time in the office and half at the construction site, explaining that "not all the planning work can simply be done at a desk.
 It is extremely important to see for yourself what is happening on site and to include this in the plans."
 The earlier he is involved in a construction project, the better, since it is his job to coordinate the on-site operations of all the specialist services.
 From when to when can the individual jobs be scheduled?
 How does the material get to the site?
 The aim in each case is to ensure that the construction site has the least possible impact on the ongoing railway operations and hence on the end customer.
 At the same time, however, Martin Grolimund, as safety manager, holds a great deal of responsibility, since safety is accorded the highest priority on the building site.

 As an execution project manager at SBB Infrastructure, Martin Grolimund requires an overall understanding of the railway system and an independent, responsible approach to work.
-He acquired both of these during his Transportation Systems degree programme.
+He acquired both of these during his Mobility Science degree programme.
 He also appreciates the fact that he frequently dealt with new technologies during the programme: "Thanks to my degree programme, I am not afraid of new, innovative approaches.
 That is a key point, because there is always potential for improvement within a large company.
 This allows me to make an active contribution and help shape the future," he says.
-At the same time, he points to the scientific fundamentals, which should also not be underestimated: "Transportation Systems is an engineering degree programme, and hence enjoyment of mathematics and logical thinking constitutes the basis for success."
+At the same time, he points to the scientific fundamentals, which should also not be underestimated: "Mobility Science is an engineering degree programme, and hence enjoyment of mathematics and logical thinking constitutes the basis for success."